 You can see the midi websites from previous TCS seasons at Past Seasons.
 Note that some of the links to the midi music don't work anymore.
 Regardless, you can enjoy a stroll down memory lane revelling in our glorious past.

 This year, everything we're doing is available at John's Midi File Choral Music Site.
-Click on the link to the Major Works and Anthems composer list and you'll find everything, usually with full orchestral accompaniment.
+Click on the link to the Major Works and Anthems composer list to find a list of composers with links to the midis, usually with full orchestral accompaniment.
 I've also provided links to each piece below.

-John's Midi File Choral Music Site - Messiah Voices with orchestra.
+John's Midi Choral Music Site - Finzi In Terra Pax Voices with orchestra

-John's Midi File Choral Music Site: Voices with orchestra.
+John's Midi Choral Music Site - Haydn St Nicolas Mass Voices with orchestra.

-John's Midi File Choral Music Site - Coronation Ode Voices with orchestra.
+John's Midi File Choral Music Site - Mozart's Solemn Vespers Voices with orchestra.

-John's Midi File Choral Music Site - I was glad Voices with orchestra.
+John's Midi File Choral Music Site - Mass No 4 in C Major Voices with orchestra.